chemprop/chemprop-contrib/README.md

 ```
 pip install chemprop-contrib
 ```
-or installed as an optional dependency when installing chemprop
+or installed as an optional dependency when installing Chemprop
 ```
 pip install chemprop[contrib]
 ```